 - 2. Meanwhile, in a large bowl, combine olive oil, rosemary, salt, and pepper.
 Add halibut and bread.
 Toss to coat, then set aside 5 minutes.

-- 3. Skewer an end of 1 strip pancetta, then alternate fish and bread cubes on the skewer*, weaving pancetta between them.
+- 3. Skewer an end of 1 strip pancetta, then alternate fish and bread cubes on a 10-in. metal skewer*, weaving pancetta between them.
 Repeat 3 times.

 - 4. Grill kebabs, turning frequently, until fish is cooked through and bread is charred in places, about 6 minutes.

-- *You will need 4 metal skewers, each 10 in. long, for the kebabs.
+- *You will need 4 metal skewers for the kebabs.

 - Note: Nutritional analysis is per serving.